shivamjumani/PUI2018_lj1230/HW6_lj1230/CitibikeReview_lj1230.md

 - According to [CitiBike Data](https://www.citibikenyc.com/system-data), the gender attribute has 3 values: Zero=unknown, 1=male and 2=female.
 Therefore, for your hypotheses, it is better to drop rows where gender=0 and only focus on gender-known data.

 ### c.
 Statistical test:
-- Conclusion: Student's t test
+- Conclusion: Z test
 - Reason: according to Central limit theorem, the distributions of both female and male's tripdurations should limit to Gaussian distribution.
-So, we can use Student's t test to test the difference between means of these two samples.
+So, we can use Z test to test the difference between means of these two samples.

 ### d.
 Other suggestion:
 - Adding time limits on original hypotheses may lead to a more significant difference